Direct democracy

-Direct democracy or pure democracy is a form of democracy in which the electorate decides on policy initiatives without elected representatives as proxies.
-This differs from the majority of currently established democracies, which are representative democracies.
-The theory and practice of direct democracy and participation as its common characteristic was the core of work of many theorists, philosophers, politicians, and social critics, among whom the most important are Jean Jacques Rousseau, John Stuart Mill, and G.D.H.
+Direct democracy or pure democracy is a form of democracy in which the electorate directly decides on policy initiatives, without elected representatives as proxies, as opposed to the representative democracy model which occurs in the majority of established democracies.
+The theory and practice of direct democracy and participation as its common characteristic constituted the core of the work of many theorists, philosophers, politicians, and social critics, such as Jean-Jacques Rousseau, John Stuart Mill, and G.D.H.
 Cole.

 Overview

-In direct democracy, the people decide on policies without any intermediary or representative, whereas in a representative democracy people vote for representatives who then enact policy initiatives.
+In direct democracy the people decide on policies without any intermediary or representative, whereas in a representative democracy people vote for representatives who then enact policy initiatives.
 Depending on the particular system in use, direct democracy might entail passing executive decisions, the use of sortition, making laws, directly electing or dismissing officials, and conducting trials.
 Two leading forms of direct democracy are participatory democracy and deliberative democracy.
 Semi-direct democracies, in which representatives administer day-to-day governance, but the citizens remain the sovereign, allow for three forms of popular action: referendum (plebiscite), initiative, and recall.
 The first two forms—referendums and initiatives—are examples of direct legislation.
 As of 2019, thirty countries allowed for referendums initiated by the population on the national level.

 A compulsory referendum subjects the legislation drafted by political elites to a binding popular vote.
 This is the most common form of direct legislation.
 A popular referendum empowers citizens to make a petition that calls existing legislation to a vote by the citizens.
-Institutions specify the timeframe for a valid petition and the number of signatures required, and may require signatures from diverse communities to protect minority interests.
+Institutions specify the timeframe for a valid petition and the number of signatures required and may require signatures from diverse communities to protect minority interests.
 This form of direct democracy effectively grants the voting public a veto on laws adopted by the elected legislature, as in Switzerland.